 IALA Guideline 1067-1 Total Electric Loads of Aids to Navigation.

 IALA Guideline 1067-2 Power Sources.

+Figure 1 - Overview of guideline structure

 TYPES OF BATTERY ENERGY STORAGE

 The various types of battery energy storage systems in AtoN services are Primary Batteries (non-rechargeable) and Secondary (rechargeable) batteries.
-The choice of battery type will be made at the design stage.
+The choice of battery type will be made at the design stage and should be appropriate for use considering local constraints and needs of the user.
 The following listings outline the advantages and disadvantages of the majority of battery types in general use.

-NOTE The above is not an exhaustive list of battery types but covers the main types currently used in AtoN applications.
+NOTE The below is not an exhaustive list of battery types but covers the main types currently used in AtoN applications.

 Primary (non-rechargeable) batteries